rehierl/node-tree-outliner/3-0-0-design-1.md

 Obviously, the order of nodes in sequence `s6`, does not correspond with the section's actual order of nodes.
-That is, this order is in conflict with the tree's node order.
+That is, this order is in conflict with the tree's order of nodes.

 Consequently, executing any operation while a node is being exited is per se problematic.
 Exit events must therefore only be used to execute operations which only affect nodes that are subsequent, but not descendant to the node being exited.
 That is, operations executed while exiting `ni` may only affect the nodes in `s4`, but must not have any side effect on nodes in `s3`.

 <!-- ======================================================================= -->
 ## Context of a node